NyteshadeXT/PF2e-Core-Vault/3-Rules/GM Tools/Creature Family Ability Glossary/(Martial Artist) Blazing Gate.md

-**Requirements** The grandmaster has a target grappled or [[Conditions/Restrained|Restrained]]
+**Requirements** The grandmaster has a target grappled or [[Restrained|Restrained]]

 * * *

 **Effect** The grandmaster tosses their target upwards and electrocutes them with a qi-infused double palm strike as they land.
-The target becomes [[Conditions/Prone|Prone]], loses the grappled or restrained condition, and takes 5d6 bludgeoning and 2d8 persistent electricity damage (DC 38 Fortitude check save).
+The target becomes [[Prone|Prone]], loses the grappled or restrained condition, and takes 5d6 bludgeoning and 2d8 persistent electricity damage (DC 38 Fortitude check save).

 *Source: Pathfinder NPC Core*
 *ORC*